YerevaNN/yerevann.github.io/_posts/2016-09-09-automatic-transliteration-with-lstm.md

 ### Filtering out large non-Armenian chunks

-Wikidumps contain some regions where there are no Armenian texts.
+Wikidumps contain some large regions where there are no Armenian characters.
 We noticed that these regions were confusing the network.
 So now when generating a chunk to give to the system we drop the ones that do not contain at least 33% Armenian characters.

 This is a difficult decision, as one might want the system to recognize English words in the text and leave them without transliteration.
 For example, the word `You Tube` should not be transliterated to Armenian.
 We hope that such small cases of English words/names will remain in the training set.

 ## Network architecture

 Our search for a good network architecture started from [Lasagne implementation](https://github.com/Lasagne/Recipes/blob/master/examples/lstm_text_generation.py) of [Karpathy's popular char-rnn network](https://github.com/karpathy/char-rnn).
 Char-rnn is a language model, it predicts the next character given the previous ones and is based on 2 layers of LSTMs going from left to right.
-In our case the context from the right is also important, so we replaced simple LSTMs with [bidirectional LSTMs](http://www.cs.toronto.edu/~graves/asru_2013.pdf) (introduced [here](ftp://ftp.idsia.ch/pub/juergen/nn_2005.pdf) back in 1995).
+The context from the right is also important in our case, so we replaced simple LSTMs with [bidirectional LSTMs](http://www.cs.toronto.edu/~graves/asru_2013.pdf) (introduced [here](ftp://ftp.idsia.ch/pub/juergen/nn_2005.pdf) back in 1995).

 We have also added a shortcut connection from the input to the output of the 2nd biLSTM layer.
-This helps to learn the "easy" transliteration rules on this short way and leave LSTMs for the complex stuff.
+This should help to learn the "easy" transliteration rules on this short way and leave LSTMs for the complex stuff.

 Just like char-rnn, our network works on character level data and has no access to dictionaries.